Identity Crisis1 of 13

 Teri Hatcher and Dean Cain as Lois and Clark3 of 13

-Though a recent report stated Teri Hatcher isn't scheduled to reprise her role as Lois & Clark's titular Lois Lane, we're holding out hope.
+Though Teri Hatcher didn't reprise her role as Lois & Clark's titular Lois Lane in the first Superman-centric portion of "Crisis", we're holding out hope for a surprise cameo by story's end.

 After all, both she and Dean Cain have played roles in CW's Supergirl, so we know they're in the orbit.